Killing of Charles Walton: Initial investigation

-At 11 pm on 14 February, Detective Inspector Tombs took a statement from Alfred Potter.
+At 11 pm on 14 February Detective Inspector Tombs took a statement from Alfred Potter.
 Potter stated that he had been at the farm for about five years and had known Walton for all that time.
-He had employed Walton casually for the last nine months and said that Walton had worked when the weather permitted.
-Walton had been engaged on hedging for the previous few months and Hillground was the last field needing attention.
+He had employed Walton casually for the previous nine months and said that Walton had worked when the weather permitted.
+Walton had been engaged in hedging for the previous few months and Hillground was the last field needing attention.

 Potter stated that he had been in the College Arms with Joseph Stanley, a farmer of White Cross Farm, until noon that day.
 He had gone straight across to a small field adjoining Hillground and saw Walton working about 500–600 yards away.
-He said he noticed that Walton had about 6–10 yards of hedge left to cut and that, when he found his body later that day, about four additional yards of hedge had been cut, which would be about half-an-hour's work.
+He said he noticed that Walton had about 6–10 yards of hedge left to cut and that, when he found his body later that day, about four additional yards of hedge had been cut, which would be about half an hour's work.

 Potter stated that he knew that it was Walton's habit to stop for lunch at around 11 am and that he would then work continuously until about 4 pm.
 He described Walton as an "inoffensive type of man but one who would speak his mind if necessary".

-The decision to request assistance from the Metropolitan Police (colloquially, "Scotland Yard") was made at an early stage.
+The decision to request assistance from the Metropolitan Police (Scotland Yard) was made at an early stage.
 The Deputy Chief Constable of Warwickshire sent a message on 15 February which stated: